Look for Norway to top medal table again at Winter Olympics

 The Beijing Olympics have been shrouded in controversy with the United States and several other countries declining to send any high-ranking political representatives to Beijing.
 At the heart are allegations of crimes against humanity that target mostly Muslim ethnic minorities in the northwestern region of Xinjiang.

-Simon Gleave, who heads research for Gracenote, said predictions for Beijing are even more difficult with the pandemic.
+Simon Gleave, the head of sports analysis for Gracenote, said predictions for Beijing are even more difficult with the pandemic.
 Athletes have missed competitions because of travel restrictions, particularly last season.
 And, of course, last-minute entry lists can change if athletes test positive for the coronavirus.

 “Hopefully we have the kind of forecast which gets us as close as we usually do,” Gleave told The Associated Press.